awizp/cyberdude-networks-landing-page/README.md

-# Fullstack Career Page | Cyberdude Networks
+# HTML and CSS Course - Build Responsive Layouts | Cyberdude Networks

 A responsive, visually appealing landing page for Cyberdude Networks, built using just HTML and CSS.
 Designed to showcase the company's services and brand with a modern, user-friendly interface that adapts seamlessly across all devices.